 Follow QCGU on..

-Queensland Conservatorium aims to provide the highest quality music events and education pathways to the widest audience.
-To fulfil this commitment and continue to be a vibrant player in Queensland's musical landscape, the Conservatorium has established mutually beneficial partnerships with corporate leaders and well as receiving support from many sponsors and donors.
+Queensland Conservatorium aims to provide the highest quality performances and education pathways to the widest audience.
+To fulfil this commitment and continue to be a vibrant player in Queensland's cultural landscape, the Conservatorium has established mutually beneficial partnerships with corporate leaders as well as receiving support from many sponsors and donors.

 The Conservatorium can only continue to develop its high artistic standards and its range of musical activities with the generous support of music lovers and benefactors.